 - a.
-Departments and divisions will develop a plan for each certificate, associate, baccalaureate, and master's degree/major/concentration that has unique goals.
-Departments are encouraged to develop flexible plans which will provide them with useful data. - b.
+Departments and divisions will develop a plan for each certificate, associate, baccalaureate, and master's degree/major/concentration that has unique goals. - b.
 Measures of student academic achievement will be selected and applied to promote confidence in the evidence they yield.
-To that end, every assessment plan will systematically utilize multiple measures of student learning, taken at multiple points in time during an academic program, measuring multiple constituencies. - c.
-Measures of student academic achievement may include both direct and indirect measures.
-Examples of measures in each category are shown in Appendix C. - d.
-The description of each measure will include a description of how the assessment measure will be conducted, the scope (all students/graduates, a random sample, etc.), the frequency (every term, annually, every two years, etc.) and who is responsible for conducting it, assembling the data, and reaching conclusions. - e.
-Measures may be based on courses which are already being taught or on other requirements, such as portfolios, which have already been incorporated into requirements for the degree or certificate program. - f.
-Each assessment plan will describe the process that will be used to reach conclusions from assessment data about whether program goals are being achieved. - g.
-Each assessment plan will identify the process for making changes in the program, based on conclusions from assessment data, which are expected to improve student achievement of the goals.
+To that end, every assessment plan will utilize multiple measures of student learning, and each measure will involve evaluations beyond those of course instructors.

-- h.
-Each assessment plan will be structured to address all of the goals of the program. - Each assessment plan will include a process for reviewing the success of the plan in identifying needs for program improvement and the frequency of review of the plan. - j.
+C. Measures of student academic achievement will include an interim measure, an internal measure at or after the time of graduation, and an external measure at or after the time of graduation.
+However, interim measures of progress are not required for certificate or master§s degree programs, and are optional for associate degree programs, unless required by accrediting bodies.
+Examples of measures in each category are shown in Appendix C. d.
+The description of each measure will include a description of how the assessment measure will be conducted, the scope (all students/graduates, a random sample, etc.), the frequency (every term, annually, every two years, etc.) and who is responsible for conducting it, assembling the data, and reaching conclusions. e.
+Measures will be based on courses which are already being taught or on other requirements, such as portfolios, which have already been incorporated into requirements for the degree or certificate program. f.
+Each assessment plan will describe the process that will be used to reach conclusions from assessment data about whether program goals are being achieved. g.
+Each assessment plan will identify the process for making changes in the program, based on conclusions from assessment data, which are expected to improve student achievement of the goals. h.
+Each assessment plan will be structured to address all of the goals of the program. i.
+Each assessment plan will include a process for reviewing the success of the plan in identifying needs for program improvement and the frequency of review of the plan. j.
 Assessment plans and updates to these plans must be approved by the school/division and then by the Assessment Council.